Blogging beyond the company blog is a thing.

 Earlier this week I was approached by a digital marketing agency looking for writers to craft content to bolster their presence in the marketing landscape.
 The blog posts would live on a branded Medium account — not the agency’s website.

-Of course, reaching out into the community and guest posting on related websites or authoritative news outlets is nothing new for brands.
+Of course, reaching out to the community and guest posting on related websites or authoritative news outlets is nothing new for brands.
 But, building an audience from the ground up on a platform dedicated solely to promoting content for content’s sake is novel.

 How Medium Works for Writers and Brands

 For some businesses, these off-site content hubs are their primary — or only — marketing landing pages.
 For other brands, it’s a chance for the company to experiment with a new tone, audience or product reveal.
-Think of it like launching a niche site without all the back end work.
-Instead, you simply create an account, and start publishing.
+Think of it like launching a niche site without all the back-end work.
+Instead, you simply create an account and start publishing.

 The takeaway for writers here is simple: Have a presence on Medium.
 Agencies are looking for writers who are already familiar with the platform and comfortable interacting with both their personal byline and that of the brand they’re collaborating with.
 Here’s my page to get a feel for what it looks like for writers.